jonnonz1/nz-statute-book/acts/public/2016/greater-christchurch-regeneration-act-2016.md

   (a) a general description of the land required to be taken (including the name of and number in the road or some other readily identifiable description of the place where the land is situated); and
   (b) a description of the purpose for which the land is to be used.
 (2) The Minister must serve on the owner of, and persons with a registered interest in, the land a notice of intention to take the land in the form set out in Schedule 4, unless it is impracticable to do so.
-(3) The Minister must lodge a copy of the Gazette notice published under subsection (1) with the Registrar-General of Land, who must register it without fee against the computer register affected.
+(3) The Minister must lodge a copy of the Gazette notice published under subsection (1) with the Registrar-General of Land, who must register it without fee against the record of title affected.
-(4) Any notice under this section may be withdrawn by the Minister, and, if it is withdrawn, a notice to that effect must be lodged with the Registrar-General of Land, who must register it without fee against the computer register to the land.
+(4) Any notice under this section may be withdrawn by the Minister, and, if it is withdrawn, a notice to that effect must be lodged with the Registrar-General of Land, who must register it without fee against the record of title to the land.
 (5) To avoid doubt, there is no right of objection to a notice of intention to take land.
 (6) A notice of intention to take land under this section ceases to have effect 3 years after the date of the publication of that notice in the Gazette unless, on or before the expiration of that period,—
   (a) a Proclamation taking the land has been published in the Gazette; or